Demola360/Inventory-Intelligence-Dashboard/README.md

 1. **It directly answers the question being asked.** The dashboard needs "how unlikely is this specific length of time without sales?" — Poisson is purpose-built for exactly that (the probability of zero events in a given window).
 2. **It needs very little data to work.** More sophisticated models (Negative Binomial, ARIMA, ML regressors) need large volumes of clean, regularly-spaced history per item.
 Poisson only needs one number — the average rate — making it usable even for lower-volume products where richer models would be unreliable.
-3. **It's easily interpreted.** The raw probability is converted into a percentage confidence, so "there's a 2% chance this is a normal pattern" becomes "98% confidence something is wrong" — easier for non-technical staff to act on.
+3. * **Minimal Data Requirements (High Cold-Start Capability):** Unlike complex machine learning models that require months of historical, multi-variable training data, the Poisson model only requires a single parameter: the average historical sales rate ($\lambda$).
+This makes it incredibly lightweight, highly scalable, and capable of working flawlessly even for low-volume SKUs where more data-hungry models would fail.
+4. * **Mathematically Optimized for Counts and Intervals:** Sales transactions are discrete, independent events occurring in a fixed interval of time.
+The Poisson distribution is explicitly designed for this exact data structure, allowing us to mathematically isolate "normal variance" from an actual operational anomaly.
+5. * **Elegant Operational Abstraction:** While the underlying probability mass function handles complex calculations, the output can be easily transformed into a directional metric.
+Converting a raw $2\%$ probability of normal occurrence into a $98\%$ "Anomaly Confidence Score" abstracts the statistical complexity away, leaving front-line staff with an intuitive, actionable metric.
-4. **It mirrors established practice.** Poisson-derived methods are commonly used in real anomaly detection and quality-control settings (e.g. flagging unusually quiet sensors), so this isn't a novel or unusual choice for this kind of problem.
+6. **It mirrors established practice.** Poisson-derived methods are commonly used in real anomaly detection and quality-control settings (e.g. flagging unusually quiet sensors), so this isn't a novel or unusual choice for this kind of problem.

 ---